sonic-net/sonic-telemetry/doc/dialout.md

   * retry_interval: When connection to collector is down, how long dialout client should wait before retry.
 30 seconds by default.
   * unidirectional: Whether to make the Publish RPC one directly only, no PublishResponse is expected by default.
 * DestinationGroup
-  * dst_addr: Multiple IP address plus port number of the collectors may be specified. dialout client will try the next one in a DesistinationGroup if current one got disconnected due to failure.
+  * dst_addr: Multiple IP address plus port number of the collectors may be specified.
+Dialout client will try the next one in a DesistinationGroup if current one got disconnected due to failure.
   Number of DestinationGroups is not limited.
 * Subscription
   * dst_group: The DestinationGroup to be used by this subscription.
-  * path_target: The DB target for this subscription
+  * path_target: The DB target for this subscription.
   * paths:  The list of paths subscribed to in this instance of subscription.
-  * report_type: May be one of "periodic", "stream" or "once". "periodic" is the default value
+  * report_type: May be one of "periodic", "stream" or "once". "periodic" is the default value.
   * report_interval:  How frequent the data for all paths should be sent to collector, in millisecond, default value is "5000".

 One example configuration: